ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 - Butternut Squash: the star of the show!
 To me, squash taste like a cross between carrots and sweet potatoes when roasted.
 You can use any size squash and adjust the olive oil accordingly.

 - Olive oil: use extra virgin olive oil for more flavor.
 You can also use any of your favorite baking oils such as avocado oil or grape seed oil.
 You will want 2 tablespoons olive oil for a medium butternut squash and 3 tablespoons for a large butternut squash (3 pounds).
+You can also swap some of the olive oil with melted butter – YUM!

 - Salt: salt is a MUST otherwise your squash will taste bland.